 - CSRT 19-1, Jun.
 6 -Jul.
 3, 2019.

 - ASC 19-2, Sept.
 30 – Oct.
 23, 2019.

 - Speaker Series.
 The inaugural launch of The Daniel K Inouye Speaker Series is tentatively scheduled for February 6, 2019.
 The series will contribute to Senator Inouye’s vision of Hawaii’s role in ensuring a secure, stable and prosperous region.
 Our co-hosts in this series are the Daniel K. Inouye Institute (DKII) https://dkii.org and the Foundation for the Asia-Pacific Center for Security Studies (APCSS Foundation), in cooperation with the East West Center and the Pacific Forum International (formerly Pacific Forum-CSIS).
 Comprising the planned 175 attendees will be community leaders from the private sector, State/local government, as well as academe administrators, teachers and students.

 - Center upgrades.
 We also have a number of IT and facility upgrades planned during the new fiscal year.
 Our IT team is working hard on server and system upgrades as well as projector upgrades.
 Our Facilities team is working various upgrades throughout the Center as well as with the Hale Koa on landscape improvements and a new force protection barrier wall in front of our building.

-In closing, thank you for a great year and for always taking care of each other and sharing the Aloha spirit with our Alumni, Fellows and guests.
+In closing, thank my Ohana for a great year and for always taking care of each other and sharing the Aloha spirit with our Alumni, Fellows and guests.
 We continue to evolve the Center as one of the region’s most sought after security institutions.
 We regularly receive high praise from our operational and policy bosses.
 I could not ask for a better team.
-I definitely look forward to continuing this journey with you in 019 and beyond!
+I definitely look forward to continuing this journey in 2019 and beyond!